luoq03/Creative-Making-MSc-Advanced-Project-/Week 1.md

 :small_blue_diamond: ***3.
 Health Conscious Individuals***

 Health Conscious Individuals: These users are interested in personal health, ecological health, and microbiome health.
 They aim to enhance their awareness of health conditions through wearable devices and maintain a balance between their bodies and the environment.

+###  Key User Needs and Pain Points：

+:small_blue_diamond: ***1.
+Expression and Resonance *** :pushpin:

+Expression and Resonance: Users want wearable devices that allow them to express their emotions and inner feelings intuitively, establishing emotional resonance and connection with others.

+:small_blue_diamond: ***2.
+Stimulating Experiences and Exploration*** :pushpin:

+Stimulating Experiences and Exploration: Users pursue novel, surprising, and exciting experiences and seek device functionalities and effects that enhance their emotional perception and experiences.

+:small_blue_diamond: ***3.
+Physical Touch and Therapeutic Effects***

+Physical Touch and Therapeutic Effects: Healthcare users desire wearable devices that can simulate therapeutic touch or convey emotions and energy to enhance treatment effectiveness and overall well-being.

+:small_blue_diamond: ***4.
+Health Awareness and Ecological Balance***

+Health Awareness and Ecological Balance: Health-conscious users want wearable devices that enhance their understanding of personal health, ecological health, and microbiome health, and help them maintain a balance between their bodies and the environment.

+###  User Habits and Preferences：

+:small_blue_diamond: ***1.Highly Personalized Experiences  *** :pushpin:

+Highly Personalized Experiences: Users may expect highly personalized and individualized emotional experiences through wearable devices to meet their unique emotional needs.

+:small_blue_diamond: ***2.
+Comfort and Wearability *** :pushpin:

+Comfort and Wearability: Users highly value the comfort and ease of use of wearable devices.